sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 section from each match must differ by intrinsic equality from the corresponding side's section in all the other matches (although the content will agree).

+Some handy jargon for later - a match across all three sides is an *all-sides match*, and one across just two side - be they base plus left, base plus right or left plus right - is a *pairwise match*.

 ### `CodeMotionAnalysis` ###

 The class is a result of the act of performing the analysis.
 It is a breakdown of files by path for each of the three